Kohze/fireData/README.md

 ![fireData](http://frapbot.kohze.com/fireData/development2.jpg)

-We are currently applying for a Google Summer of Code grant to support a student during the summer month to develop the package further.
-Feel free to apply.
+We are currently planning to add the new Cloud Firebase database and enhance the integration into R web applications.

 ---